esriis/organoid-lumen-segmentation/readme.md

-The code is provided as supplementary material to the preprint [*An early cell shape transition drives evolutionary expansion of human forebrain](https://www.biorxiv.org/content/10.1101/2020.07.04.188078v1), Benito-Kwiecinski et al., 2020*.
+The code is provided as supplementary material to the publication [*An early cell shape transition drives evolutionary expansion of human forebrain](https://www.cell.com/cell/fulltext/S0092-8674(21)00239-7), Benito-Kwiecinski et al., 2021*.